Plants at VSPCA

 The fruit trees growing in our shelter are:

 Carrying dry hay for the cows which is the residue from the harvested rice fields.
 Trees to his right and left are the Seethaphal trees and behind these are the Silver oaks.

 - Christmas trees

 All 15 varieties of different flower types have been planted all along the buildings and areas that can cover, provide shade and set natural boundaries.

-Flowers grown for aesthetics and for the benefit of butterflies and small insects (below a sampling of hundreds growing):
+Flowers are grown for aesthetics and for the benefit of butterflies and small insects (below a sampling of hundreds growing):

-- bougainvillea of fifteen varieties
+- bougainvillaea of fifteen varieties

 - gaddi gulabi